-Base salaries for 2018 for the NEOs were determined for each executive based on position and responsibility and by reference to market data.
+Base salaries for 2019 for the NEOs were determined for each executive based on position and responsibility and by reference to market data.
 The Committee also considers factors such as internal pay equity, level of experience and qualifications of the individual, scope of responsibilities and future potential, succession planning and objectives established for the executive as well as the executive's past performance.
-The base salaries for the NEOs for the fiscal year ended December 31, 2018 are set forth in the "Salary" column of the Summary Compensation Table on page 40 of this Proxy Statement.
+The base salaries for the NEOs for the fiscal year ended December 31, 2019 are set forth in the "Salary" column of the Summary Compensation Table on page 37 of this Proxy Statement.
+Base salary increases ranged from 3% to 5% to be consistent with Company-wide merit increases and to ensure market competitiveness.
+As planned, Mr. Schmitt did not receive a salary increase in 2019 based on his appointment to CEO in September 2018.